SaucedCODER/CreatureGuide2021/README.md

 ## Credits

 This project draws inspiration from my passion for animals and web development.
-Special thanks to [Source/Resource Name] for the animal data.
+Special thanks to [wekipedia.com] for the animal data.

 Feel free to explore and enjoy the animal insights in this app!